 Attention will be directed to low- and moderate-income households and the special needs population throughout the County.
 The County does not allocate funding based solely on geographic requirements.
 Individuals or households must meet income qualifications in order to receive direct assistance from activities and services in the CDBG or HOME program.
-For eligible public facilities & infrastructure improvement activities the County will target low- to moderate-income identified census block group tract areas in need.
-See below on how the County will determine these areas.
+For eligible public facilities & infrastructure improvement activities, the County will target services areas with low- to moderate-income identified census block group tracts.
+See below for how the County will determine these areas.